JarvisDeLaAri/OpenClawIT/memory-setup-vps.md

 - Persistent swap file configured: `/swapfile`
 - Size: 16G
 - Active and mounted on boot (`/etc/fstab`)
+**update** must use swap but can be 4gb. if keep failing use 16 for initial index then downgrade to 4.

 ### Index target (main agent)
 - Provider: `ollama`